sinaahmadi/sinaahmadi.github.io/_posts/2019-04-16-text-pre-processing-with-bash.md

     </div>
 </div>

 Obviously, for one problem there may be more than one solution.
 However, in this tutorial, only a few techniques and programs are introduced.
 It will be up to you, your preference and the requirements of your tasks to decide which command fits better to your problem.
-Personally, I love the command-line and how each program can be used as a piece of puzzle, thanks to **pipes**, to solve sophisticated problems, particularly where processing time and performance matters.
+Personally, I love the command-line and how each program can be used as a piece of puzzle, thanks to **pipes**, to solve sophisticated problems, particularly where processing time and performance matter.

 **System setup**: The commands in this tutorial have been tested on GNU bash, version 5.0.2(1)-release (x86_64-apple-darwin18.2.0).
 You will normally have no problem running them on any Unix-based operating system.
 If you are a Windows user, the best solution is to start using a Linux-based open-source operating system like [Ubuntu](https://www.ubuntu.com/){:target="_blank"} (seriously, do it!).
 Otherwise, you can simply install [Cygwin](https://www.cygwin.com/){:target="_blank"} which lets you enjoy GNU in you Windows, *somehow*!